 The main components of a CCTV are:

 IP video surveillance cameras are the most visible component of any CCTV system.
-Without them, it would be impossible to capture high-quality video images.
+The choice depends on specific needs, such as resolution or discretion.

 Monitors